 Note to contributors: No responsibility is expected for the correctness and completeness of the information you provide.

-Country:
+Country: GREECE

 Apart from sampling in national parks and other officially protected sites (e.g. UNESCO World Heritage site, geotope), are there any legal restrictions affecting sampling and exporting of rocks, fossils, and/or minerals in the country?

+None, particularly.
+In case of scientific collections, a certain licence should be acquired in advance from the Geological Survey (IGME), and all transferring samples abroad have to be presented before transportation to a certain office of the Survey.

 If there are legal restrictions, which constitutional level regulates the law(s) (e.g. national, federal state, provincial; multiple answers are possible)?